YourFriendPaul's Site Map

 • 82-Hz.com — Is a bunch of guitar oriented music theory, pattern charts and other hopefully useful stuff.
 It has moved to separate site instead of remaining buried in this one.

-There are a lot of musical things to do near the Conejo Valley, and they are listed in a lot of different places.
-I was frequently asking myself: where did I see that?
+I was frequently asking myself: Where did I see that?
 Where is that band playing?
 So I decided to gather the information and put a lot of the larger events that I might be interested in seeing in a single location.
-Then friends started asked why the shows that they wanted to see weren't listed, so some more stuff was added.
+Then friends started asking why the shows that they wanted to see weren't listed.
+More and more was added — until it needed its own site.

 • Get a random Oblique Strategy, as well as a list of the contents of all five decks at Oblique Strategies.